A part of an illustrated map that shows the best areas to stay in London as a first-time visitor, created by Away to the City.

 • Limited accommodation options in some parts

-UK London Where to Stay Area Illustrated Map South Bank Southwark
+UK London Where to Stay Area Illustrated Map South Bank Southwark NEW

 A group of people walking on a riverwalk next to the River Thames in London, with the Shard in the background.